DNA polymerase enzyme (DNAP of eukaryotes)

 The DNA polymerases have been classified into 7 families.
 These classes have been denoted by letter A, B, C, D, X, Y and RT (reverse transcriptase).

-Family A: The prototype enzyme of this family is pol I and T7 DNA polymerase (DNA replication of T7 phage).
-The members of this family have 3′-5′ exonuclease activity (proofreading activity) which is conserved.
+Family A: pol I and T7 DNA polymerase (DNA replication of T7 phage) belongs to this family.
+The members of this family have a conserved 3′-5′ exonuclease activity (proofreading activity).

-Family B: This family consists of main replicative enzymes of eukaryotes which are involved in replicating large DNAs of eukaryotes.
+Family B: This family consists of main replicative enzymes of eukaryotes.
 Family B polymerases are mainly multi subunit enzymes.
 The members of this family also have 3′-5′ exonuclease activity (proofreading activity).

 Family C: This family consist of main replicative enzyme of prokaryotes i.e. polymerase III.